-The development concept is for a new wellsite which can access all three of Mylor (PPL4), Fenton Creek (PPL4) and Tregony (PPL7) fields.
+The project will develop a new wellsite which can access three depleted gas fields being Mylor Fenton Creek and Tregony.
 This site is referred to as the MFCT wellsite.
+The current plan is just to develop the Mylor field with 1-2 new gas storage well(s).